Teaching, learning, assessment and progression

 Distance learning programmes

-The nature of online learning means that most of the resources you will require to participate in your course will be available online.
-But we are aware that travel restrictions, school closures, and increased demands on telecommunications infrastructure may make it difficult for you to engage in your normal way.
+Even if, as a distance learner, you're used to studying online, we are aware that local restrictions, school closures, and increased demands on telecommunications infrastructure may make it difficult for you to engage in your normal way.
 If you are experiencing a high level of disruption to your daily routine, and suspect you may need to make an exceptional circumstances claim, please keep evidence of the causes of that disruption (government advice, notifications of closures, screenshots of network outage notifications) to support your claim in the event you need to make one.